g22-yello/Medical-Insurance-Cost-Prediction-Excel-Python-/README.md

 - Implemented models: **Logistic Regression**, **Random Forest**, **SVM** and **XGBoost**.
 - Evaluated with metrics such as **Accuracy**, **F1-score**, and **ROC-AUC**.

-### 6️⃣ Built Onteractive user interface using Gradio
+### 6️⃣ Built Interactive user interface using Gradio

 ### 7️⃣ Excel Dashboard
 - Imported cleaned dataset into Excel.